pauliceia/vgiws/doc/api/feature_table.md

     - f_table_name (mandatory) (text): the feature table name (e.g. 'layer_X');
     - column_name (mandatory) (text): the column name of the feature table (e.g. 'name').
 - Examples:
     - Delete a resource: ```DELETE http://localhost:8888/api/feature_table_column/?f_table_name=layer&column_name=name```
 - Send (in Body):
 - Send (in Header):
     - Send an "Authorization" header with a valid Token.
 - Response:
 - Error codes:
+    - 400 (Bad Request): Invalid parameter.
     - 401 (Unauthorized): It is necessary an Authorization header valid.
     - 403 (Forbidden): Just the owner of the layer or administrator can create/update a resource.
     - 404 (Not Found): Not found any layer with the passed f_table_name.
 It is needed to create a layer with the f_table_name before of using this function.
     - 404 (Not Found): Not found the specified column.
     - 500 (Internal Server Error): Problem when delete a resource.
 Please, contact the administrator.
 - Notes: